 How to Make Crepe Paper Flowers

 A huge hello and welcome to all of the paper flower newbies out there!
 Whether you’re looking to make your very first crepe paper flower or perfect the technique for your 50th flower, you’re in the right place.
 This post has everything you need to know about how to make crepe paper flowers.
 We’ll teach you the essentials you need to succeed in making beautiful and realistic blooms that last.
+After reading through our tips and tricks below, you can browse all our crepe paper flowers here.

 The origin of your crepe paper makes a huge difference!
 Chinese crepe paper is cheap and very accessible but often the colors can be a bit on the neon spectrum and it doesn’t seem to have a great capacity for stretch.
 US crepe paper is non-toxic and great for kid’s crafts but it does have less stretch than European crepe.
 Italian crepe paper is fantastic and ususally comes in 160 and 180 gram varieties that stretch well.
 The only issue with this crepe paper is that the machine lines across the grain of the crepe can disrupt the smoothness we like to achieve in our petals.
 Lia Griffith crepe paper is German-made.
 We have both extra fine and heavy crepe paper varieties.
 Our extra fine crepe has 150% stretch and our heavy crepe has 250% stretch.
 All of our crepe paper is beautiful and free of machine lines that break up the grain.
 We currently offer a total of 57 colors of crepe on our shop which you can find here.